Boise State Broncos football: Pokey Allen era (1993–1996)

 The Broncos turned to Portland State head coach Pokey Allen to lead the Boise State football team after Hall resigned.
 In Allen's second season, the Broncos returned to the championship game in 1994.
 After 26 years in the Big Sky, BSU joined the Big West Conference in 1996 and moved up to Division I-A (now FBS).
-The Broncos had an interim head coach for part of 1996 as Allen battled cancer.
-Allen died due to the cancer in December 1996.
+The Broncos had an interim head coach for part of 1996 as Allen suffered from cancer; he died of it in December 1996.

 Houston Nutt era (1997)

 Head coach Houston Nutt made the step up to NCAA Division I-A the next year when Boise State hired him away from Murray State to take over the program.
 Two years after making the Division I-AA finals in 1994, Boise State's first year in Division I-A had been difficult and was looking for a recruiter and motivator to jump start their program following Allen's death.
 Nutt's team posted a 5–6 record in 1997, playing at the Division I-A level with its Division I-AA players.
 Nutt's team beat rival Idaho on the road in overtime for the first BSU win in Moscow since 1981.
 Additionally, Boise State almost pulled off an upset against Wisconsin of the Big Ten.
 Nutt resigned as head coach after just one season to accept the head football coach position at Arkansas.